PhilipTKC/philip-thongkhamchanh-blog/content/posts/aurelia-2-todo-list.md

 </div>
 ```

-If you are using VSCode, Install the [Tailwind Intellisense](https://tailwindcss.com/docs/intellisense){target=_blank}
+If you are using VSCode, Install the [Tailwind Intellisense](https://tailwindcss.com/docs/intellisense){target=_blank}.
+This will automatically give you all available classes provided by TailwindCSS.
 See [TailWindCSS](https://tailwindcss.com/docs) on what TailwindCSS is and how it works.

 ## Creating Custom Components.